2martens/meta/design/Functionality.md

     * Console command which can be used for creating real cron task
     * underlying system for packages to register their regular tasks
     * option to call cronjobs even without real cron
+* logging
+    * exceptions are logged
+    * can be viewed later
+    * configuration actions can be logged
+* search
+    * support for various content types
+* sanction support
+    * users can receive negative points
+    * after a certain threshold is met a sanction is applied
+    * warnings before sanctions
+    * manual application as well
+* Conversations
+    * users can communicate in private with each other
+    * between two or more users

 ## Clustering